moshehoff/HoffmanFamily/content/pages/zitserman.md

   - They had three children: Myron, Jenny and Paul who live in the USA.

 - **Elka** b.
 1932 in Russia.
   - She married Michael Kemeny.
 They lived in Nedlands and owned and managed a general store.
-Elka passed away in ####.
+Elka passed away (year unknown).
   - Michael passed away in 2024 at the age of 98.

 Mariam and the girls came to Perth ~1932.
 She married again, to Moshe Greenberg in 1932.
 Morris was aged 25.
 Both are deceased.